davidmarsland/redux-react-fasttrack/README.md

 ---
 ### Course Objectives
-* Describe React and the problem it solves
+* Describe Redux and the problem it solves
-* Configure a React development environment
+* Configure a React and Redux development environment
-* Explore the basic architecture of a React component
+* Explore the basic architecture of a React Redux application
-* Develop React components using JSX
+* Develop applications using React and Redux

 ---
 ### Course Outline and Topics